Triton and Neutron-Deuteron Scattering up to Next-to-Leading Order in Chiral EFT: Introduction

+Given the failure of NDA in the two-nucleon sector of Chiral EFT, it is important to ascertain if few-body forces are not enhanced as is the case for Pionless EFT \cite{Bedaque:1998kg,Bedaque:1998km,Bedaque:1999ve}.
+Under the assumption of NDA, three-body forces appear only at subleading orders, and more-body forces at even higher orders \cite{Weinberg:1991um,Ordonez:1992xp,Weinberg:1992yk,vanKolck:1994yi}.
+Virtually every application of ChPT in nuclear physics \cite{Bedaque:2002mn,Epelbaum:2008ga,Machleidt:2011zz} has assumed this to be appropriate.

-In this work, we extend the LO cutoff dependence analysis of Nogga {\it et al.} \cite{Nogga:2005hy} significantly.
+Here we use RGI as a diagnostic tool for the appearance of three-nucleon forces.
+A preliminary study of this question was made in Ref. \cite{Nogga:2005hy} where the triton binding energy was shown to approach a constant for cutoff values up to $4$ GeV with a separable momentum regulator of the form $f_4(p/\Lambda)=\exp[-p^4/\Lambda^4]$, after the two-nucleon problem was properly renormalized.
+We extend the LO cutoff dependence analysis of Nogga {\it et al.} \cite{Nogga:2005hy} significantly.
 For the same regulator function, we extend the two-nucleon renormalization to cutoff values as high as $10$ GeV.
 We also examine the effects of a change in regulator function to $f_2(p/\Lambda)=\exp[-p^2/\Lambda^2]$ and $f_6(p/\Lambda)=\exp[-p^6/\Lambda^6]$.
 Our results for the triton binding energy are consistent with those of Nogga {\it et al.} and we find similar cutoff dependence for the quartet and doublet neutron-deuteron scattering lengths.
 An analysis of the residual cutoff dependence of two- and three-nucleon observables confirms that RGI does not require an LO three-body force, but does indicate the appearance of an NLO correction in the $^1S_0$ channel, as pointed out by Long and Yang \cite{Long:2012ve}.
 Then, we extend our analysis to include this NLO correction.
 Again we find convergence of three-nucleon observables with increasing cutoff, which suggests that the three-body force is at least N$^2$LO.
 However, there is some indirect evidence that this three-body force might be numerically significant.

+Of course we can only calculate a limited set of three-nucleon observables \footnote{From here on, unless noted otherwise, by ``three-nucleon observables'' we mean the triton binding energy and the quartet and doublet neutron-deuteron scattering lengths.} and cannot exclude the possibility that other observables show relevant cutoff dependence.
+However, being sensitive to many interactions, the observables we study are likely to be a good diagnostic of incomplete renormalization.
 Very recently Kievsky {\it et al.} \cite{Kievsky:2016kzb} have argued that for consistency with Pionless EFT a three-nucleon force should be included at LO in Chiral EFT as well.
 Although a higher-order interaction can always be promoted in order to improve agreement with data, we find no renormalization rationale for promotion of the three-nucleon force in Chiral EFT, as in Pionless EFT \cite{Bedaque:1998kg,Bedaque:1998km,Bedaque:1999ve}.

 This paper is organized as follows.
 In Sec. \ref{sec:form}, the RGI formulation of Chiral EFT at LO and NLO is presented, together with the details of our calculation.
 Our numerical results are shown in Sec. \ref{sec:results}, and Sec. \ref{sec:Summary} offers a summary and conclusions.